rikosintie/Discovery/docs/Helper-scripts.md

 #### Running the port-map.py script

-One script handles the port-map step for every supported vendor — it used to be split into procurve-macaddr.py and cisco-macaddr.py (plus a third, cx-macaddr.py, for Aruba CX).
+One script handles the port-map step for every supported vendor — ProCurve, Cisco, and Aruba CX.
 It reads the hostname-Mac2IP.json and hostname-mac-address.txt files, detects each line's MAC format and column order rather than assuming a fixed layout, and creates the port maps — with a manufacturer lookup via the maintained `manuf2` package and, when a DNS server is available, a reverse-DNS name column.

 `python3 port-map.py -s area1`